 One of the sane prepper rules is that great preps are always ready.
 At any given moment you should know that your bug out bag is packed and ready to go — otherwise it’s a lot less valuable.

-Eventually, you can grow and diversify this emergency fund to include cash and gold/silver you keep in your home and emergency kits to use when SHTF.
+Eventually, you can grow and diversify this emergency fund to include cash and precious metals you keep in your home and emergency kits to use when SHTF.

 There’s also a potential role for bitcoin and other cryptocurrencies in a prepper’s emergency fund.
 Crypto is a risky gamble and shouldn’t be more than a small piece of your money.
 But it can be a good way to protect yourself against economic and geopolitical risks.